Michalcieslik1/Montezuma-s-Revenge/README.md

  	Plr.y=Plr.y+Plr.vy
 end
 ```
-When the player presses a specific button, instead of immediately moving the player there, a request to move in that direction is made by the function setting a specific value to Plr.vx or Plr.vy, which is the corresponding displacement of the player requested; if either the left or right button is pressed, the displacement is set to -1 or 1 respectively, which corresponds to the movement of the character to the right or left, while if the up button is pressed, the player's displacement on the y axis is set to -2.7.
-The request is then vetted by a string of collision-handling if statements which use the function solid(x,y) to check whether the tile at said coordinates is solid or not.
+When the player presses a specific button, instead of immediately moving the player there, a request to move in that direction is made by the function setting a specific value to `Plr.vx` or `Plr.vy`, which is the corresponding displacement of the player requested; if either the left or right button is pressed, the displacement is set to -1 or 1 respectively, which corresponds to the movement of the character to the right or left, while if the up button is pressed, the player's displacement on the y axis is set to -2.7.
+The request is then vetted by a string of collision-handling if statements which use the function `solid(x,y)` to check whether the tile at said coordinates is solid or not.

 #### Entities and the Map
 To make the level creation simple, I wanted to make a system which would handle all the entity behaviors for me behind the scenes while I focus purely on level design.
-To do that, I wrote the function initialEntityScan(), which scans every tile on the current map, and saves each tile that has an ID above a certain number in an array called ENTITY.
-An entity in the ENTITY array is saved in the following format:
+To do that, I wrote the function `initialEntityScan()`, which scans every tile on the current map, and saves each tile that has an ID above a certain number in an array called `ENTITY`.
+An entity in the `ENTITY` array is saved in the following format:
 ```lua
 ENTITY[i][spriteNum,x,y,alive,levelNo,xdirection]
 ```
-...where the spriteNum is the sprrite number of the entity, x and y are the current position, alive is the boolean flag that determines whether the entity exists and levelNo is the level at which the entity is rendered in.
-While
+...where the `spriteNum` is the sprrite number of the entity, `x` and `y` are the current position, `alive` is the boolean flag that determines whether the entity exists and `levelNo` is the level at which the entity is rendered in.
+To understand what is and what isn't considered an entity, it's best to understand all the different types of tiles present in the game.
+While the tiles 0 through 30 have an effect on the player, they are not considered to be entities, rather they are the **solid** tiles.
+Tiles with the ID 32, which are ladders, tiles between 48 and 111 are not treated as entities either, rather they are considered to be non-solid tiles which don't affect the player in any way.
+Lastly, tiles between 112 and 149 are considered to be entities, with tiles from 112 to 123 being moving enemies,
+tiles from 128 to 135 being stationary enemies, or tiles from 144 to 149 being pickable entities, which upon the interaction with a player dissapear and change the state of the player (add points, add health etc...).
+The tile that is most confusing, and incorporates almost all the aspects of the tiles is the door tile.

+Doors in my implementation

-From there, the function updateEntities() goes through every item in ENTITY and handles the specified behavior of each entity based on its tile ID:
+From there, the function `updateEntities()` goes through every item in `ENTITY` and handles the specified behavior of each entity based on its tile ID:
 ```lua
 function updateEntities()
 	for i in pairs(ENTITY)do